The-Known-Galaxy/archives/sith/group_legends/legends_of_the_loremaster_secrets_of_the_shadows/legends_of_the_loremaster_secrets_of_the_shadows.md

 People who chose to dress in ornate robes and wear metal visages walked around the Sith archives, where all information that was recorded was on public display.
 This was what he desired.
 To contribute to an eternal cause, to be a name in a never-ending scroll of benefactors.
-What kind of journey heíd have along the way, that was his fate to follow.
+What kind of journey he‚Äôd have along the way, that was his fate to follow.
 The Knight approached a man who simply exuded wisdom, power, and leadership quality.
 He briefly explained what he wanted, and what his true purposes were.

-ìI seeÖ I like that.
+‚ÄúI see‚Ä¶ I like that.
 Our Sphere is a small one, but those with ambitions like you are needed.
 I welcome you into the Sphere of Ancient Knowledge.
-Iím the 3rd Keeper of Records and the current protector of these archives, Darth Invictus.
+I‚Äôm the 3rd Keeper of Records and the current protector of these archives, Darth Invictus.
-You are now part of the group of people who preserve our history, our traditions, and our secrets.î
+You are now part of the group of people who preserve our history, our traditions, and our secrets.‚Äù